HindTayeb/chill.github.io/README.md

 pixel-art web page displaying music playlist using html, css, and javascript. it's my first time creating a website from scratch and only code. for self-education, and in sake of doing something fun!

-the page is built with mac and works better with mac and desktop browsers for meantime. refinements will be done.
+note: currently the page works fine (not great) for mac users but not very well for windows/linux users.therefore, refinements will be done.

 The music list used: